Board of Trustees

 Doug holds a B.A. from Stanford University and an M.B.A. from Harvard Business School.
 He lives in Greenbrae with his wife, Susan, and their two boys.

 FELIX AuYEUNG joined the MMS Board of Trustees in 2016 after serving on the MMS Campus Planning Committee.
+Felix currently serves on the Campus Planning Committee (as Committee Co-Chair).

 He is the Director of Business Development at MidPen Housing, a nonprofit affordable housing organization serving the Bay Area.
 Felix formerly worked for eight years at EAH Inc., a similar organization based in San Rafael.